adaltas/ece-devops-2020-fall/modules/4-continuous-testing/content.md

   - Cleanup

 2. Avoid anti-patterns:
-  - test case depend on the system state form the previous test
+  - test case depend on the system state from the previous test
   - dependencies between test cases
-  - don't inspects more than necessary
+  - don't inspect more than necessary
   - slow running tests